openmensa/doc.openmensa.org/content/index.md

 ---
-title: OpenMensa API
+title: Doc | OpenMensa
 ---

-# The OpenMensa API
+# The OpenMensa Documentation

-On this page all OpenMensa APIs are documented even the historic ones.
+On this page are all OpenMensa APIs and Feed versions documented even the historic ones.

-For API v1 explore the available resources on the right »
+For API v1 look [here](/api/v1).

-## Current Version
+## Current API Version

 API v1 is currently stable but is going to be replaced soon by API v2!

+## Current Feed Version

+Feed v1 is currently stable but is going to be replaced soon by Feed v2!